 Brett is both an IEEE and ISTE professional member.
 He's attended multiple educational conferences, including the World Maker Faire, and Future Educational Technology Coordinators.
 His interests include all things technology related, he is an avid reader, enjoys the outdoors and Indian cuisine.

 A native of New Jersey, Ms. De Rosa has resided in Palm Beach County for six years.
-Arriving to The Greene School with extensive experience from PreK to the collegiate level.
-She arrived equipped with 10+ years of experience in the domain of marketing, event planning, and public relations.
+Arriving at The Greene School with extensive experience from Early Childhood to the collegiate level.
+She arrived equipped with over ten years of experience in the domain of marketing, event planning, and public relations.

 Ms. De Rosa received a Bachelor’s Degree in Sociology from Montclair State University in New Jersey and has since worked in the field of education for the past decade.
-She’s has served as Admissions and Events Coordinator of a charter school in Palm Beach Gardens and as Director of Marketing at a private school in Jupiter.
+Most recently, she has served as the Admissions and Events Coordinator at a charter school in Palm Beach Gardens and as Director of Marketing at a private school in Jupiter.

-Catherine Cordero is enthusiastically going on her second year at The Greene School and her 12th year as an educator!
+Catherine Cordero is enthusiastically going on her second year at The Greene School and her 12th year as an educator.
 Catherine is a shining example of how procedures, routines, and fairness can lead to a successful school year.
-Having procedures in place early on in the school year help her focus on teaching and enjoying her rewarding career!
+Having procedures in place early on in the school year help her focus on teaching and enjoy her rewarding career.

 Ms. Cordero was born in New York and moved to Florida with her parents when she was a toddler.
 She was raised in Miami and resided in Bay Harbor Island for the last 11 years where she was a Teacher of the Gifted.
-She has taught grades 1-4 with an emphasis on 3rd and 4th grade students.
+She has taught first through fourth grade with an emphasis on third and fourth-grade students.

-As an educator, Ms. Cordero participated in multiple projects that not only addressed academics but core values.
-Her students were annual participants of multiple community partnerships such as H.O.P.E (Help Overcome Pet Euthanasia), K.A.P.O.W.
+As an educator, Ms. Cordero has participated in multiple projects that not only addressed academics but core values.
+Her students have been annual participants of multiple community partnerships such as H.O.P.E (Help Overcome Pet Euthanasia), K.A.P.O.W.
 (Kids and the Power of Work), Fairchild Tropical Challenge, and Relay for Life.
-Ms. Cordero is a firm believer in Henry Adams’ quote….”A teacher affects eternity...he can never tell where his influence stops.”
+Ms. Cordero is a firm believer in Henry Adams’ quote, ”A teacher affects eternity; he can never tell where his influence stops.”

-Ms. Cordero graduated from Nova Southeastern University with a Bachelor's in Science in Elementary Education.
-After obtaining her degree, she completed her post baccalaureate certification in Gifted Education in 2006 and her ESOL endorsement in 2013.
+Ms. Cordero graduated from Nova Southeastern University with a Bachelor's of Science in Elementary Education.
+After obtaining her degree, she completed her Postbaccalaureate certification in Gifted Education in 2006 and her ESOL endorsement in 2013.
 Ms. Cordero's steadfast interest in education has led her to continue pursuing knowledge and expertise in the area of Curriculum and Instruction.

 Mrs. Scellato received her Bachelor’s Degree with a double major in Education and Psychology from Kean University in New Jersey, her Master of Science Education Degree in Teacher Leadership, and has her Florida Gifted Endorsement.

 A continuous goal of staying current in the field of education has inspired Mrs. Scellato to attend professional development totaling 500+ hours over the span of three years.
-This passion led her to Project Zero at the Harvard Graduate School of Education, The Conscious Discipline Institute for Brain Based Research, workshops focused on Kagan Cooperative Learning Structures and a myriad of curriculum development courses, such as Writers Workshop.
+This passion led her to Project Zero at the Harvard Graduate School of Education, The Conscious Discipline Institute for Brain Based Research, workshops focused on Kagan Cooperative Learning Structures, and a myriad of curriculum development courses, including Writers Workshop.

 Mrs. Scellato was the recipient of the Teacher of Excellence Award at her previous school in 2016.
-She was the Primary Division Leader, Grade Chairperson, has served on numerous committees focused on school improvement, curriculum development and student success while mentoring many new teachers.
-Her interest in high-ability learners encouraged her to be an advocate for gifted education for students, parents and educators.
+She was the Primary Division Leader, Grade Chairperson, has served on numerous committees focused on school improvement, curriculum development, and student success, all while mentoring many new teachers.
+Her interest in high-ability learners encouraged her to be an advocate for Gifted Education for students, parents, and educators.
 Mrs. Scellato joined The Greene School in its inaugural year in 2016 and is returning as a Second Grade Teacher.

-Miss Smith began her teaching career for the Palm Beach County School District in 2013.
+Ms. Smith began her teaching career for the Palm Beach County School District in 2013.
 She taught Kindergarten for three years at Binks Forest Elementary School.
-After completing her first year of teaching, Miss Smith was chosen as a lead teacher and member of the principal's leadership team for her remaining two years at Binks Forest.
-Miss Smith had the distinct privilege of joining The Greene School family Spring of 2016.
+After completing her first year of teaching, Ms. Smith was chosen as a lead teacher and member of the principal's leadership team for her remaining two years at Binks Forest.
+Miss Smith had the distinct privilege of joining The Greene School family in the Spring of 2016.

-During the 2016-2017 school year, Miss Smith taught our inaugural class of second grade students.
+During the 2016-2017 school year, Ms. Smith taught our inaugural class of second-grade students.
 She is a dedicated, creative, goal-driven educator who is passionate about investing in children and devoted to seeing them succeed.
-We welcome Miss Smith as one of our Third Grade teachers for the 2017-2018 schoolyear.
+We welcome Ms. Smith as one of our Third Grade teachers for the 2017-2018 school year.

-Mrs. Weiss received her Bachelor's of Science degree in Human Development from Binghamton University, and a Master's degree from Columbia University in Elementary Education and Teaching Students with Disabilities.
-She holds her Florida Permanent Teaching License in Elementary Education, Exceptional Student Education and Prekindergarten/Primary Education, and has endorsements in Prekindergarten Disabilities and English for Speakers of Other Languages (ESOL).
+Mrs. Weiss received her Bachelor's of Science degree in Human Development from Binghamton University, and a Master's degree in Elementary Education and Teaching Students with Disabilities from Columbia University.
+She holds her Florida Permanent Teaching License in Elementary Education, Exceptional Student Education, and Early Childhood/Primary Education, and has endorsements in Early Childhood Disabilities and English for Speakers of Other Languages (ESOL).

 Ms. Petronio received her Bachelor’s degree from Ithaca College, Master’s degree from New York University, and Postbaccalaureate Business Certificate from Columbia University.
 She also holds two yoga certifications and a mindfulness certification.